trev3d/minibar/README.md

 # minibar

 shrink toolbar size on MacOS apps.
-A port of MEMinime for ammonia.
+A port of [MEMinime](https://github.com/MacEnhance/MEMiniMe) for [ammonia](https://github.com/CoreBedtime/ammonia).

-beware! this tweak currently causes some issues with some apps.
+beware! this tweak currently causes issues with some apps.

 ![minibar](minibar.png)